Before You Begin

-Beyond the essentials every thank-you page needs to achieve its goals — like solid structure and engaging content — you may want to include other key elements to meet your visitors’ needs.
+Beyond the essentials every thank you page needs to achieve its goals — like solid structure and engaging content — you may want to include other key elements to meet your visitors’ needs.

-Here are several useful elements you can add to your thank-you page to promote its success:
+Here are several useful elements you can add to your thank you page to promote its success:

-- Images: Your thank-you page should include at least one image to make it look inviting vs. presenting just a block of text.
+- Images: Your thank you page should include at least one image to make it look inviting vs. presenting just a block of text.
 This image can range from an illustrative font that highlights the words “thank you” to a picture of the product the visitor just purchased.

 - Internal Links: These embedded links connect visitors to other pages of your site, enabling them to find more information or continue shopping.
 Providing these options can help you drive further engagement.

 - Calls to Action: These commonly appear on buttons site visitors can click, inviting them to “Sign Up,” “Buy Now,” or take another action.
-In fact, they likely clicked on a CTA button to arrive at your thank-you page.
+In fact, they likely clicked on a CTA button to arrive at your thank you page.
 Feel free to offer other CTA buttons here that encourage them to follow your business on social media or even sign up for your newsletter.

 - Contact Forms: These forms enable visitors to sign up for newsletters, subscribe to a service, or simply send you a message.
-It could prove useful to have a contact form on your thank-you page in case customers need to reach you immediately with questions or want to provide feedback.
+It could prove useful to have a contact form on your thank you page in case customers need to reach you immediately with questions or want to provide feedback.
 These useful tools enable you to collect data that’ll help you measure your success.

 - Social Media Icons: These icons, which connect visitors to your business’s social media feeds, typically appear in a site’s navigation menu or footer.
-You can add them to your thank-you page to help encourage people to follow your business on an ongoing basis.
+You can add them to your thank you page to help encourage people to follow your business on an ongoing basis.
 You can even add icons that’ll enable visitors to share their purchase of your product or service across their own social networks.

 - Chat Boxes: This feature allows customers to chat with you or an employee, ask questions, take a quiz, or even add their details to a contact sheet.
 Chat boxes also provide a great way to greet new site visitors and share useful information.

-- Pop-up Windows: On many sites, a pop-up window will serve as the entryway to a thank-you page.
-After a visitor signs up for a newsletter via a pop-up window, for example, they’ll arrive at a thank-you page from which they can navigate to the rest of the site.
-In other cases, a pop-up window could be how you display your thank-you page or message.
+- Pop-up Windows: On many sites, a pop-up window will serve as the entryway to a thank you page.
+After a visitor signs up for a newsletter via a pop-up window, for example, they’ll arrive at a thank you page from which they can navigate to the rest of the site.
+In other cases, a pop-up window could be how you display your thank you page or message.
 Some website builders allow you to create a pop-up “thank you” window that visitors will see when they buy a product or sign up for a service.
 It’s easy to customize pop-up windows so you can specify your thanks to the specific action a visitor takes.

 - Survey Forms: Similar to contact forms, these provide another way to collect information from your site visitors.
 Typically used when asking visitors about their goals and struggles related to finding a specific service or product, these forms — and your visitors’ responses to them — can help you better serve your target audience.

-- Discount Codes: These can appear in many ways on a thank-you page, such as via simple text or a CTA button customers can click on to receive the discount code.
+- Discount Codes: These can appear in many ways on a thank you page, such as via simple text or a CTA button customers can click on to receive the discount code.
 Such codes also can appear in pop-up windows or in email messages you send to your newsletter subscribers.
 While not mandatory, they often can help bring customers back to your site.

 - Customer Reviews: Some website builders include this feature as a built-in part of the checkout process.
-Your thank-you page could include a section in which customers can rate and review their experience on your site as well as their satisfaction with the product or service they bought.
+Your thank you page could include a section in which customers can rate and review their experience on your site as well as their satisfaction with the product or service they bought.
 This incredibly useful tool can help you collect information about how to improve visitors’ overall experience on your site.

-Adding these elements to your thank-you page will give you several tools to better measure your success while also improving your customers’ experience.
+Adding these elements to your thank you page will give you several tools to better measure your success while also improving your customers’ experience.
 Use these key elements to not only tell your story and thoughtfully engage your target audience, but also to collect the data you need to measure your achievements.

-Reviewing Successful Thank-You Page Examples
+Reviewing Successful Thank You Page Examples

 Sometimes it’s more helpful to see success in action.
-Here are six examples of engaging thank-you pages built using various website builders.
+Here are six examples of engaging thank you pages built using various website builders.
 We’ll provide at last one visual for each as well as a brief explanation of what makes them so effective.

-Successful GoDaddy Thank-You Page Example
+Successful GoDaddy Thank You Page Example

-Romance author Faith M. Troyer uses this lovely message as her thank-you page when visitors subscribe to her reader list.
-Even though it’s just a message, it still does several things really well that any thank-you page can incorporate.
+Romance author Faith M. Troyer uses this lovely message as her thank you page when visitors subscribe to her reader list.
+Even though it’s just a message, it still does several things really well that any thank you page can incorporate.

 First, it lets readers know they’ll receive the next reader list update while also providing instructions on how to confirm their subscription to this list.
 Second, the site’s navigation menu remains visible — a best practice to keep in mind for your own site’s thank-you page.
 Why?
 This makes it very easy for visitors to navigate your site from any page.

-Finally, this thank-you page includes a useful chat box feature that allows visitors to enter their name, email address, and any question or message they may have.
+Finally, this thank you page includes a useful chat box feature that allows visitors to enter their name, email address, and any question or message they may have.
 This provides another useful tool for encouraging engagement.

-Successful Wix Thank-You Page Example
+Successful Wix Thank You Page Example

-Nova Scotian baking company Just Baked has a lovely thank-you page to greet visitors who sign up for its email list.
+Nova Scotian baking company Just Baked has a lovely thank you page to greet visitors who sign up for its email list.
 This page does a great job of pairing a professional photo of the business owner with another photo of the company’s baked treats.

 In addition, it provides a brief description of what to expect as a member of its email list plus icons that enable you to follow the company on social media.
-This thank-you page does a great job of providing the key information its visitors will seek while encouraging further engagement.
+This thank you page does a great job of providing the key information its visitors will seek while encouraging further engagement.

-Successful Shopify Thank-You Page Example
+Successful Shopify Thank You Page Example

-Maker and creator Victoria Bedingfield of Adelaide’s Fort uses a successful thank-you section as part of her homepage.
-While this isn’t a dedicated thank-you page, it is still in an ideal spot.
+Maker and creator Victoria Bedingfield of Adelaide’s Fort uses a successful thank you section as part of her homepage.
+While this isn’t a dedicated thank you page, it is still in an ideal spot.